-While the results are encouraging, it's worth pointing out that TSH levels didn't go down by much.
+While the results are encouraging, it's worth pointing out that TSH levels didn't drop significantly.
 TSH declined from 6.5 to 5.3 during the study.
 Basically, it means everybody taking ashwagandha still had subclinical hypothyroidism at the end of the study.

 Ashwagandha Study 2

-In this investigation, 10 people with bipolar disorder were given either:
+In this investigation, ten people with bipolar disorder were given either:

 - 500 mg ashwagandha (Sensoril Brand)

 for 8 weeks.
 Most of the people did not have hypothyroidism.

 - In some people, T4 hormone levels increased

 - Some people saw decreases in TSH levels, while others did not

 - The people were taking medications for their bipolar conditions